- Gastroparesis is a condition in which the muscles around the stomach don’t work properly.

 - stomach surgery

-- diseases such as Parkinson’s, multiple sclerosis, scleroderma, and amyloidosis
+- diseases such as Parkinson’s disease, multiple sclerosis, scleroderma, and amyloidosis

-- certain medications, such as opioids (prescribed painkillers) and some antidepressants.
+- certain medicines such as opioids (prescribed pain-relief medicines) and some antidepressants

 In some cases, there is no obvious reason for gastroparesis.